daniel-lee-wilkinson/energy_mix_optimisation/report.md

 The primary goal of this project is to answer the following research question:

 **"For a site in Moomba, Australia, with a target annual energy demand of *D* MWh and a land area limit of *A* km², what capacities of PV and Wind power, operating in conjunction with a 120 MWh / 90 MW battery (90% efficiency, 20% minimum SoC), minimize the average Global Warming Potential (GWP) per kWh supplied over the year 2023?
-What level of grid dependency and renewable energy curtailment results from this GWP-optimized configuration, based on hourly NASA POWER weather data?"**
+What level of grid dependency and renewable energy curtailment results from this GWP-optimised configuration, based on hourly NASA POWER weather data?"**

 This report details the methodology used and presents results for an example scenario where the system powers a CO2 removal process requiring *D* = 10,000 MWh annually within an *A* = 1000 km² land area.